cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-virtual-connector.md

 9. Configure the virtual machine with the license key your account team provided you:
     1. Select the Virtual Connector's VM > **Settings**.
     2. Go to **VM Options** > **Advanced** > **Edit Configuration**.
-    3. Select **Add parameter** to add your lincence key.
+    3. Select **Add parameter** to add your license key.
 Scroll down to the last entry (this is where VMware adds the new parameter), and add the following two new entries:
         - **Key**: `guestinfo.cloudflare.identity`
         - **Value**: `<YOUR_LICENCE_KEY>`